tannerliu347/lepton_sdk/software/raspberrypi_video/README.md

 If you wish to run this application without using sudo, you should add the user "pi" to the usergroup "i2c".

+If you get a red square without video, click the restart button

+OEM reboot was implmented with this button.
+Implmenting OEM reboot autimatically when the lepton is out of sync too long can be achieved by using the lepton_reboot() function with LeptonThread.cpp after too many out of sync packets are recieved similarly to resync-ing using SPI port open and close.

+Sometimes the lepton will achieve sync after a moment without needing to restart.
+It is recommended to wait a moment to see if video starts on it's own without restart before pressing reset.

+Rebooting the lepton aids in allowing it to achieve sync, this can also be done physically by removing VIN and then conecting VIN again.

 ----

 In order for the application to run properly, a Lepton camera must be attached in a specific way to the SPI, power, and ground pins of the Raspi's GPIO interface, as well as the I2C SDA/SCL pins: